Bhargavi84/Explore-Ireland-MS2/README.md

 ### Surface
 ___
-The webpage is Simple light background, less design, easily accessible navigation bar, amazing images of "Explore Ireland".
+The webpage is Simple and white background, minimum design, easily accessible navigation bar, amazing images of "Explore Ireland".
 This will allow users to explore the destination from their comfort zone, if they are looking for a guide to a specific location or just browsing for the next trip inspiration.

 ## Technologies Used
 ___